Democratic Socialists of America: Caucuses and factions

 Following its rapid growth after 2016, DSA developed a number of internal caucuses organized around specific ideological tendencies or strategic priorities.
-These factions are often broadly grouped into a "left wing", which advocates revolutionary socialist politics and a clear break from the Democratic Party, and a "right wing", which advocates reformist socialist politics and a more flexible electoral strategy.
-The caucuses are a visible presence at DSA's national conventions, where members often display their affiliation through distinct clothing and accessories.
-While this has raised some concerns about sectarianism, many members view the open disagreement and debate as an intentional and healthy feature of the organization's political life.
+These factions are often broadly grouped into a "left wing", which supports revolutionary socialism and a clear break from the Democratic Party, and a "right wing," which advocates reformist socialism or the democratic road to socialism and a more flexible electoral strategy.

+The caucuses are a visible presence at DSA's national conventions, where the vast majority of attendees are affiliated with at least one.
+Many members view the open disagreement and debate between and within caucuses as an intentional and healthy feature of the organization's political life.